 Hey, it’s you.
 Assuming you are the victim of the accident.
 Well, I support the victims, so let’s just assume you are the victim and not the one responsible for the accident.

 The plaintiff is the person who files the case.
 They bear the burden of proof.
-They are responsible for proving the case by satisfying the elements of personal injury law.
+As the lawyers from the Malloy Law office explain, the plaintiff is responsible for proving the case by satisfying the elements of personal injury law.
 The four elements are:

 Doing all this is not easy, especially when you are dealing with your injuries.
 So hire a lawyer and let them handle this for you.